-Results 1–10 of 20 for "Review"X related to "Important accreditation dates 2013" Refine Your Search Refine Your Search TopicAutism (1)Emotional health (1)Document TypeReviewXYear2011 (2)Author/ContributorHall, Jane (1)Himes, Mavis (1)Maroda, Karen J. (1)Naso, Ronald C. (1)Stafford, Mark (1) 3 more... [+] Waugaman, Richard M. (1)Weisbard, Karen (1)Zelan, Karen (1)Hide details Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 2.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 3.Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit (Book Review)Ronald C. Naso reviews the book "Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit" by Salman Akhtar and Henri Parens.Review (January 2011)4.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
+Results 1–10 of 20 for "Review"X related to "Important accreditation dates 2013" Refine Your Search Refine Your Search TopicAutism (1)Children (1)Death & dying (1)Emotional health (1)Parenting (1) 2 more... [+] Therapy (1)Women & men (1)Hide detailsDocument TypeReviewXYear2011 (6)Author/ContributorHall, Jane (1)Hartman, Stephen (1)Himes, Mavis (1)Kalish, Beth (1)Maroda, Karen J. (1) 11 more... [+] Mattson, Mark E. (1)Naso, Ronald C. (1)Pharis, Mary E. (1)Reis, Bruce (1)Stafford, Mark (1)Suchet, Melanie (1)Tasso, Anthony F. (1)Waugaman, Richard M. (1)Weisbard, Karen (1)Zeavin, Lynne (1)Zelan, Karen (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Coparticipant Analysis: Toward a New Theory of Clinical Inquiry (Book Review)More than a little enigmatic.
 Its full title claims that it is a book of theory, which it is.
 Yet its main aim is to fully describe and define what is essentially a technical approach.Review 2.The Corsini Encyclopedia of Psychology—Fourth Edition (Book Review)This review briefly covers the publication history of Corsini, then tries to assess its future by comparing it to Wikipedia.Review 3.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
-They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review 4.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 6.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
-Review 7.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
+They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review 4.Plea for a Measure of Humanity (Book Review)This edited collection presents published and unpublished material by analysts, writers, and activists who have worked at the front lines of psychic life and war from various stances.Review 5.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
+Review 6.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011)7.Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory (Book Review)Anthony F. Tasso reviews the book "Heterosexual Masculinities: Contemporary Perspectives From Psychoanalytic Gender Theory" by Bruce Reis and Robert Grossmark.Review (January 2011)8.Bion Today (Book Review)Lynn Zeavin reviews the book "Bion Today", edited by Dana Birkstead-Breen and Chris Mawson.Review (September 2011)9.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 10.For And Against Psychoanalysis (Book Review)The second edition retains the remarkable breadth and scope of the original edition, while expanding and updating Frosh’s examination to additional subject areas, such as the ways in which psychoanalysis has contributed to examination of social issues.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Important accreditation dates 2013"